 Classroom180 is designed for:

 Teachers, Classroom180 will give you the roadmap of what it means to fully create, implement, and sustain a trauma-informed classroom.
-Additionally, it includes assessment tools that you can use on a regular bases to do your own self-assessment.
-This is a full-proof way to make sure you are not only creating a successful trauma-informed classroom but that you also have a plan for future growth to maintain an ever-expanding and ever-deepening trauma-informed classroom for your students.
+Additionally, it includes assessment tools that you can use on a regular basis to do your own self-assessment.
+This is a foolproof way to make sure you are not only creating a successful trauma-informed classroom but that you also have a plan for future growth to maintain an ever-expanding and ever-deepening trauma-informed classroom for your students.

 Administrators, Classroom180 will deepen your understanding of what components are needed for a trauma-informed classroom so you can support your teachers.
 But more importantly, it will equip you with a way to objectively assess your teachers, using the Classroom180 Rubric.
-This field-tested rubric gives in exactly what to look for when doing a classroom observations to determine at what level your teachers are on their journeys to becoming trauma-informed.
+This field-tested rubric gives you exactly what to look for when doing a classroom observations to determine at what level your teachers are on their journeys to becoming trauma-informed.

 Educational Support Staff and School Counselors